 For all those who access the Internet with their device, a Antivirus program to basic equipment belong.
 After all, there are many dangers lurking on the Internet that can harm you.
 From Malware, Botnets, Keyloggers and others virus - without adequate protection, you run the risk of becoming infected.
 Often times, these viruses go unnoticed and unknowingly continue to spread.
 However, certain viruses can too considerable damage place on the device.
 So when you use the internet, mine needs good protection.
 That is why we are dealing with the topic today: Antivirus free - useful or useless?
 Free antivirus protection is sufficient?
 Are there any good, free virus scanners?

-In this article, we'll explain what an antivirus actually is, like this one is working and which Types of viruses attack your device.
+In this article, we'll explain what an antivirus actually is, like this one is working have and what Types of viruses attack your device.
 We have different ones free antivirus programs tested and came to a sober result: A free antivirus scanner is not enough for all-round protection.
 But don't worry: there are also antivirus programs that offer a test phase or a money-back guarantee.
 So you can test these programs first.
 But of course we also looked at completely free antivirus programs.

 |No time?||The best virus scanner - try it risk-free for 30 days!||Provider Website|